Code-Institute-Submissions/personal-portfolio-1/README.md

 ## Deployment

+The repository for this project contains two branches.
+The first one is called WIP which is short for working in progress.
+This branch contains all the initial codes that I have implemented.

+I am still

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: